enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/designpatterns/javascript-design-pattern-composite.md

 ## Leaf

 - Object in composite design pattern represent a individual object
-- do not have any child
+- Do not have any child

 ## Composite